-This tangy and spicy lemon rice is is a popular south Indian dish.
-It makes for a perfect side or or a light meal.
+This tangy and spicy lemon rice is a popular south Indian dish.
+It makes for a perfect side or a light meal.

 Lemon juice and zest make this rice both tart and bright!
-Adding a serrano pepper (or two if you’re like my husband) gives it some heat and the dal and peanuts add a bit of crunch.
+Adding a serrano pepper (or two if you’re like my husband) gives it some heat, and the dal and peanuts add a bit of crunch.
 We can’t forget the curry leaves – those give the lemon rice LIFE!
-And by life I mean an aromatic flavor that can’t be replicated by any other spice or herb – so make sure you get your hands on some (you can find fresh curry leaves for super cheap at your local Indian grocery store or you can pay a small fortune and find them on amazon).
+And by “life,” I mean an aromatic flavor that can’t be replicated by any other spice or herb.
+You can find fresh curry leaves at your local Indian grocery store for around a buck, or you can pay a small fortune for them on amazon).

 This past weekend my husband and I were in Miami for an Indian wedding.
 We left our son, Tony, with his grandparents who threw him an Easter party!
 My mom made this lemon rice recipe from my cookbook and served it at the party.
 She said everyone absolutely loved it!
 Here’s a pic from the party – it’s of my son with his grandpa who is dressed as the Easter Bunny!

 You can enjoy this fragrant rice as a light meal, a side dish or a snack.
 Serve this lemon rice with a side of raita (my beet raita would be great!), salad and a side of Indian pickles (achar).